Research

 Emotional regulation, empathy, and the ability to read social cues all depend on adequate sleep.
 Sleep-deprived managers make harsher judgments, communicate less effectively, and create worse team dynamics — with measurable downstream effects on team performance.

 You can't "catch up" on sleep.
 Saturday's 10-hour lie-in partially addresses last week's deficit but does nothing for the week before, and disrupts next week's circadian rhythm in the process.
 The only sustainable solution is consistent, sufficient, high-quality sleep — night after night.
+If you're ready to reset, our no-phone-before-bed challenge is a structured way to start reclaiming those lost hours.

 This is why daily habits — specifically, a consistent phone cut-off time — matter more than any single intervention.
 As we explain in our guide on 7 sleep hygiene rules that actually work, consistency is the variable that separates improvement from maintenance.